bipsmlbd/reading_materials/README.md

   Find the category or create one.
   Add the thing and make it linkable.
 See examples in the page or google to figure out how to create a linkable item.
   Add supporting info, e.g., for people a one liner bio, for books a source code repo, etc.
-  Share the list in the bips facebook group and/or chat.
+  Share the list in the bips facebook group and/or chat, if you want.

 3. What are the files we curate?
 What are the important things to consider?

-  Books: books.md.
+  Books: BOOKS.md.
 Add codes, datsets, presentations, or other helping materials, if you can.
-  People: people.md.
+  People: PEOPLE.md.
 Add a one liner bio to add some context.
-  Articles: articles.md.
+  Articles: ARTICLES.md.
 Add a brief info, e.g., author bio, etc., to add some context.